lab4d-org/lab4d/docs/source/tutorials/arbitrary_video.rst

 Visualization during training
 ---------------------------------------
 - We use tensorboard to monitor losses and visualize intermediate renderings.
 Tensorboard logs are saved at `logdir/$logname`.
 To use tensorboard in VS Code, hold `shift+cmd+p` and select launch tensorboard.
-- Camera transformations and a low-res proxy geometry are saved at `logdir/$logname/...proxy.obj`
+- Camera transformations and a low-res proxy geometry are saved at `logdir/$logname/...proxy.obj`.
+We show the final proxy geometry and cameras below:

 .. raw:: html